FabricAttachedMemory/tm-ivshmem-server/README.md

 Naturally, connecting to tm_ivshmem_server is a little more complex.
 QEMU needs the UNIX-domain socket and the size used by tm_ivshmem_server (-p and -m options).
 The QEMU invocation stanza comes as two parts:

     -chardev socket,path=/var/run/ivshmem.sock,id=GlobalNVM -device ivshmem,chardev=GlobalNVM,size=64G

+### Version 2.5

+tm_ivshmem_server is no longer needed for IVHSHMEM backed by a regular file.
+The backing file should be created before QEMU invocation.
+For a 16G file, something similar to this will work:

+	$ fallocate -l 16G /var/lib/GlobalNVM

+Fabric-Attached Memory Emulation is achieved via the stanza pair

+	-object memory-backend-file,size=16G,mem-path=/var/tmp/GlobalNVM,id=GlobalNVM,share=on
+	-device ivshmem,x-memdev=GlobalNVM

+### Version 2.6

+The format is highly similar to that of QEMU 2.5.
+The "x-memdev" keyword is now just "memdev".

 ## Files